-The DRAIR ADVISER system is a multiuser, multijob, knowledge-based software package for automatically analyzing the performance history of aircraft end items, a process previously performed manually.
-DRAIR ADVISER is hosted on a dedicated IBM RS 6000/930 computer running the AIX operating system with 5 gigabytes (GB) of data storage and 64 megabytes (MB) of memory.
+The DRAIR Advisor system is a multi-user/multijob, knowledge-based software package for automatically analyzing the performance history of aircraft end items, a process previously performed manually.
+The DRAIR Advisor is hosted on a dedicated IBM RS 6000/930 computer running the AIX operating system with five gigabytes of data storage and 64 megabytes of memory.
 This computer is located at Tinker Air Force Base.
-All data are maintained in a single UNIFY 2000 database.
-Because the DRAIR ADVISER system required the generation and maintenance of a large database, as well as the ability to query, analyze, and report on this database, a variety of software development tools were used to implement the system.
-These tools included the c language, UNIX shell scripts, the UNIFY 2000 relational database management system, Unify's structured query language (SQL), Unify's RPT report writer language, and the c language integrated production system (CLIPS) knowledge-based system development tool (Giarratano 1990).
-The DRAIR ADVISER system consists of 7000 lines of c code, 1600 lines of UNIX shell script, 520 lines of SQL script, 143 lines of RPT script, and 603 CLIPS rules.
+All data is maintained in a single Unify 2000 database.
+Because the DRAIR Advisor system required the generation and maintenance of a large database, as well as the ability to query, analyze, and report on this database, a variety of software development tools were used to implement the system.
+These included the C language, UNIX shell scripts, Unify 2000 Relational Database Management System, Unify's Structured Query Language (SQL), Unify's RPT Report Writer Language, and the C Language Integrated Production System (CLIPS) knowledge-based system development tool (Giarratano 1990).
+The DRAIR Advisor system consists of 7,000 lines of C code, 1,600 lines of UNIX Shell script, 520 lines of SQL script, 143 lines of Unify Report Writing (RPT) script, and 603 CLIPS rules.

-A key aspect of the DRAIR ADVISER system is the high degree of integration between the use of conventional software techniques and AI-based techniques.
-The UNIFY 2000 database management tool was used to meet Air Force requirements for compatibility with existing systems.
-CLIPS was selected as the knowledgebased system development tool because of its ability to readily integrate with more conventional software tools, including c, database management tools, and the operating system.
-CLIPS was also free to the government; had no per-user licensing fee; and could generate fully compiled, executable modules.
-It also had a powerful pattern-matching syntax, an important capability for the task of data analvsis and interpretation.
-Few knowledge-based system development tools could meet these capabilities in 1988 when system development began.
+A key aspect of the DRAIR Advisor system is the high degree of integration between the use of software techniques and AI-based conventional techniques.
+The Unify 2000 database management tool was used to meet Air Force requirements for compatibility with existing systems.
+CLIPS was selected as the knowledge-based system development tool because of its ability to readily integrate with more conventional software tools, including C, database management tools, and the operating system.
+CLIPS was also free to the government, had no per-user licensing fee, and could generate fully compiled, executable modules.
+It also had a very powerful pattern matching syntax, an important capability for the task of data analysis and interpretation.
+Few knowledge-based system development tools could meet these capabilities in 1988, when system development began.

-The DRAIR is the primary product of the DRAIR ADVISER system.
-Two additional standard data reports-the cost-performance analysis (CPA) and a partial supportability analysis forecasting evaluation (SAFE)-can be obtained in conjunction with, or independent of, the generation of a DRAIR.
+The DRAIR is the primary product of the DRAIR Advisor system.
+Two additional standard data reports, called the Cost Performance Analysis (CPA) and a partial Supportability Analysis Forecasting Evaluation (SAFE), can be obtained in conjunction with, or independent of, the generation of a DRAIR.
 These two reports provide additional data on the reliability, maintainability, and supportability history for an aircraft item in a conventional database reporting format.
-A DRAIR, however, is an English-text report that describes the maintenance and supply history for one or more aircraft end items.
+The DRAIR, on the other hand, is an English text report that describes the maintenance and supply history for one or more aircraft end items.
 The report is typically two pages in length.
-An example DRAIR produced with the DRAIR ADVISER is shown in figure 1.
+An example DRAIR produced with the DRAIR Advisor is shown in Figure 1.
 The top of the first page is a header that contains the date, report (or job) number, user's name, organization, and telephone number.
-Below the header is a line-by-line listing of items analyzed in the report.
-Each listing contains the national stock number (NSN), the application (the aircraft, or mission design series [MDS]), the work unit code (WUC), stock number noun, and the unit cost.
-A DRAIR contains seven main sections, as follows
+Below the header is a line by line listing of items analyzed in the report.
+Each listing contains the national stock number (NSN), the application (the aircraft or "Mission Design Series" (MDS)), the work unit code (WUC), stock number noun, and the unit cost.
+The DRAIR contains seven main sections as follows:

-The first section is source data.
-It describes the data sources used to prepare the report.
+SOURCE DATA: Describes the data sources used to prepare the report.

-The second section is maintenance data.
-It provides a sentence-by-sentence description of the maintenance history for the item(s).
-This section discusses failures; reliability; aborts; mean time between maintenance (MTBM); person-hours expended; predominant how malfunctions (HOWMALs); and any significant MDS, WUC, base combinations (as a result of high failure rates).
+MAINTENANCE DATA: Provides a sentence by sentence description of the maintenance history for the item(s).
+This section discusses failures, reliability, aborts, mean time between maintenance (MTBM), manhours expended, predominant how malfunctions (HOWMALs), and any significant MDS/WUC/base combinations (due to high failure rates).

-The third section is support costs.
-It presents the average monthly support costs and cost for each operating hour.
+SUPPORT COSTS: Presents the average monthly support costs and cost per operating hour.